agilesingapore/2014/index.md

 dates: 13th - 15th August at Marina Bay Sands
 ready: While we are getting ready for this year's conference, read on to see how last year's went...

-lastyear: Last year, more than 400 people gathered at Marina Bay Sands for 2 days.
+lastyear: Last year over 400 people gathered at Marina Bay Sand for 2 days to Learn, Share, Make friends at the inaugural Agile Conference in Singapore.
-lastyear-more: Software developers, QA, Managers, Consultants, Executives etc.
+lastyear-more:

-sponsors: More than 10 sponsors and exhibition booths
+sponsors: More than 10 sponsors with the title sponsorship being shared by Odd-e and Rally.
-sponsors-more: Odd-e, Rally Software, J.P.
-Morgan, Bank of America...

-speakers: Notable speakers
+sponsors-more:

+speakers: We invited notable speakers who contributed to the Agile movement
-speakers-more: Jim McCarthy, David Hussman, Kevlin, Kent Beck...
+speakers-more: Jim McCarthy, David Hussman, Tom Gilb, Kent Beck, Kevlin Henney, Bas Vodde...

-interview: What do people said about the conference?
+interview: What did people say about the conference?

+thisyear: This year's conference will be a three day event at the magnificent Marina Bay Sands
+thisyear-more: If you would like to be a sponsor or a speaker please contact us at ask2014@agilesingapore

+callout: We have listened to your feedback and this year we will do it all again, bigger and better.
+It will be a three day event from 13 to 15 Aug.
+So subscribe to news or watch this space.
 ---

 <div id="top" class="header">